ThrottlingTroll/ThrottlingTroll/README.md

      If you set Semaphore's **PermitLimit** to  **1** and use  **RedisCounterStore**, then ThrottlingTroll will act as a distributed lock.
 If you add an **IdentityIdExtractor** (identifying requests by e.g. a query string parameter), then it will turn into *named* distributed locks.

+* [**CircuitBreaker**](https://github.com/ThrottlingTroll/ThrottlingTroll/wiki/410.-Rate-Limiting-Algorithms#-circuitbreaker).
+No more than **PermitLimit** failures are allowed in **IntervalInSeconds**.
+Once the failure limit is exceeded, goes into Trial mode.
+In Trial mode one request per **TrialIntervalInSeconds** is allowed to pass through.
+Once that request succeeds, goes back to normal.

+    [video is coming]

 ## [Documentation](https://github.com/ThrottlingTroll/ThrottlingTroll/wiki)